vlang/v/doc/docs.md

   integer and will render it as octal digits, `b` requires an integer and will render it as binary digits, `s` requires a string (almost never used).

   > **Note**
   > When a numeric type can render alphabetic characters, such as hex strings or special values
-> like `infinity`, the lowercase version of the type forces lowercase alphabetics and the uppercase
+  > like `infinity`, the lowercase version of the type forces lowercase alphabetics and the
-> version forces uppercase alphabetics.
+  > uppercase version forces uppercase alphabetics.

+  > **Note**
-> Also note: In most cases, it's best to leave the format type empty.
+  > In most cases, it's best to leave the format type empty.
 Floats will be rendered by
   > default as `g`, integers will be rendered by default as `d`, and `s` is almost always redundant.
   > There are only three cases where specifying a type is recommended:

 - format strings are parsed at compile time, so specifying a type can help detect errors then
 - format strings default to using lowercase letters for hex digits and the `e` in exponents.
 Use a